sptrakesh/config-db/README.md

 be omitted for all actions other than `Put`.

 * **action** - An `enum` used to specify the type of action to perform against the service.
 Action values are kept similar to their HTTP verb counterparts when possible.
 * **data** - Array of `key-value` pairs.
   * **key** - The *key* to act upon against the service.
   * **value** - The *value* to set for the *key*.
-This is only relevant for the `Put` action.
+This is only relevant for the `Put` or `Move` actions.
+In the case of `Move`, the *value* is the destination *key* to move the *value* to.

 ### Response
 The [response](src/common/model/response.fbs) message contains either the *value*